Category: UX advice / Ecommerce guides

-These diagrams aim to help explain the process that users go through to reach purchase.
+These diagrams aim to explain the process that users go through to reach purchase.
 Metrics can then be assigned to them to determine how successful a process it is.
-They're known as funnels because there are always more people at the top who taper off to the few that purchase at the bottom.
+They're known as funnels because there are always more people at the top tapering off to the few that purchase at the bottom.

 However the majority of funnels out there are related to marketing or the discovery journey.
-They often use quite vague language like 'awareness', 'consideration', 'prospects', etc. This might well be how the user is thinking but I prefer terms that relate to concrete actions that a user takes, which is much more useful to design with.
+They often use quite vague language like 'awareness', 'consideration', 'prospects', etc. This might well be how the user is thinking but I prefer terms that relate to concrete actions that a user takes, which is much more useful for designing.